Vicksburg is a land steeped in history.

-Margaret's Grocery And Market
+Have Fun at Margaret's Grocery and Market

 The promised land of Margaret’s Grocery and Market stands as a proud testimony to true love and promises.

 What was once a simple grocery store marked the tragic demise of Margaret’s first husband’s death.

-The word has is that he had promised that if Margaret would marry him, he would build a new “castle” signifying their love.
+The word has is that he had promised that if Margaret would marry him, he would build a new “castle,” signifying their love.

 After their marriage, Preacher worked on the building while Margaret opened the stores again.

-Vicksburg Riverfront Murals
+Admire the Vicksburg Riverfront Murals

 These murals are a brainchild of Robert Dafford, an artist famed across America and other countries.

 First unveiled on April 12, 2002, Vicksburg Riverfront Murals are also the first riverfront mural of the city.

 Advanced throughout the south, up and even down the river of Mississippi, these murals are a must-visit for every visitor who lays their feet in Vicksburg.

-Old Depot Museum
+Get Lost in the Old Depot Museum

 Live the history of Vicksburg in 3-D at the Old Depot Museum.

-With memorabilia of railroads, original paintings of Herb Mott, models of railroad lines, a diorama of the Siege of Vicksburg, videos of tracks adopted by citizens and soldiers during the Siege and finally, a collection of model gunboats used in the Civil War, you will never run out of things to see here.
+With memorabilia of railroads, original paintings of Herb Mott, models of railroad lines, a diorama of the Siege of Vicksburg, videos of tracks adopted by citizens and soldiers during the Siege, and finally, a collection of model gunboats used in the Civil War, you will never run out of things to see here.

 You will definitely enjoy this fusion of information and entertainment.

-Vicksburg Battlefield Museum
+Take a Stroll Through Vicksburg Battlefield Museum

-If you want to learn more about the history, you can take time to see “Vanishing Glory” - a 30 minute documentary.
+If you want to learn more about the history, you can take time to see “Vanishing Glory” - a 30-minute documentary.

 This extraordinary gallery is actually an independent gallery and is considered to be the oldest of its kind in the whole area of Mississippi.

 Buying souvenirs for you and gifts for your loved ones.

-Attic Gallery is going to turn 50 years old on October 2, 2021, which is a milestone not every independent gallery gets to witness.
+Attic Gallery is going to turn 50 years old on October 2, 2021, which is a milestone, not every independent gallery gets to witness.